czl9707/notes-n-writings/Blogs/Finished/cross_component_styling_with_react_compound_pattern.md

 </Button.HoverContext>
 ```

-By doing so, we archieved:
+By doing so, we achieved:

 - **Single Source of Truth**: All button related style information in one file.
 - **Better Encapsulation**: Button component contain the hover effect styling information in itself.
-- **Explicit opt-in**: My favourite aspect, consumers choose when to enable it.
+- **Explicit opt-in**: My favorite aspect, consumers choose when to enable it.

 ## Ending

-We pushed the [Compound Pattern](from_monolithic_to_react_compound_pattern.md) to a bit further in this blog, which put forward an elegant solution for context-dependent styling in React.
+We pushed the [Compound Pattern](from_monolithic_to_react_compound_pattern) to a bit further in this blog, which put forward an elegant solution for context-dependent styling in React.
 By providing explicit opt-in mechanisms for style behaviors, we maintain component independence while enabling rich interactions between components.

 This pattern works particularly well for design systems where you need consistent, composable behaviors across many components without tight coupling.